RaymondSWE/Thesis/README.md

 ## Requirements
 - For local testing, it is recommended to start with Minikube and then move on to Kind to familiarize yourself with worker/manager roles and kubectl commands.
 A configuration file for creating a multi-node cluster exists inside the help folder of this repository.
 - Deployment for these test happend via **Digital Ocean Kubernetes**, with the deployment managed by abstract infrastrucutre (PaaS).
 Each node had 4 vCPU and 8GB ram, a total of **40 vCPU** and **80GB ram**.
+- Basic knowledge of the Software under test (SUT) is recommended, this repository will use **Teastore**

 ###  Prometheus Query Language
 To address our research question, we focus on three key SLOs: **Throughput**, **Latency**, and **UILatency**.
 These metrics serve as indicators of an application's performance and reliability, providing a basis for comparing scaling strategies.